ooseni/alx-low_level_programming/0x00-hello_world/README.md

     	.
 The output file should be named the same as the C file, but with the extension .s instead of .c.
         	.
 Example: if the C file is main.c, the output file should be main.s

+3. This creates a script that compiles a C file and creates an executable named cisfun.